stavroskyriazos/MuseDesk/README.md

 - Dashboard and ticket monitoring
 - API intergration with backend
 - Open Source Documentation

-## Tech Stack
-- Zammad
+- Register and log in
-- Docker
+- Create helpdesk tickets
-- Github
+- View all tickets
+- Change ticket status to Open, In Progress, or Closed
+- View dashboard counts by status